 5. THE TOWER

 Ask any Japanese person who remembers the Tokyo University (TôDai) Siege of 1968-69 and you’ll get a reaction.
 The final assault by thousands of riot police on Japan’s most prestigious university was televised nationwide.
 Many old-timers can recall where they were and what they were doing when they heard the news.
-It was the turning point in Japanese society and the student protest movement.
+This was the turning point in the nation’s student protest movement.

 It started in 1968 when senior medical students politely protested unwelcome changes to their training regimen.
-The administration was outraged, and its heavy-handed response made things worse.
+The outraged administration’s heavy-handed response forced a confrontation.
 Both sides dug in.
 The lukewarm support they’d received until then – these were medical students, after all – now intensified.
 By July most of TôDai was on strike.

 Tokyo University’s administrators were trapped.
 The med students’ demands weren’t unreasonable, but Tôdai couldn’t lose face by backing down.
 The campus was now in virtual paralysis.
 That year’s students couldn’t be promoted.
 The entrance exams for the Spring 1969 intake were scrapped.
 By October every department had shut down.
 And about 20 other universities had “solidarity rebellions” supporting TôDai’s protesters.

-Meanwhile, “rads” occupied Yasuda Auditorium, the 9-story edifice dominating Tokyo University’s campus.
+Meanwhile, “rads” occupied Yasuda Auditorium, the 9-story edifice dominating the campus.
 Riot police evicted them.
 The students then coordinated their resistance.
 And before you could say The Revolution starts here they’d retaken Yasuda Auditorium.

 By the end of 1968 a partial accommodation was within reach.
 But the factions occupying Yasuda Auditorium started fighting each other as well as the police.
-They also “arrested” professors, publicly interrogating them over blaring loudspeakers, like the Red Guards in China’s Cultural Revolution.
+They sometimes took time off from uchigeba to “arrest” professors and publicly interrogate them over blaring loudspeakers, like the Red Guards in China’s Cultural Revolution.
 One professor endured nine straight days of this.

 In mid-January 1969 the media reported the police were preparing an all-out assault to dislodge the rads from Yasuda Auditorium.
 8,500 police assembled.
 Students on nearby campuses tried to divert the police with impromptu riots.
 The cops ignored them and zeroed in on Tôdai.

-All the various factions in the auditorium put their doctrinal differences on temporary hold and coalesced against the common enemy.
+All the various factions in the auditorium put uchigeba on temporary hold and coalesced against the common enemy.
 All except Kakumaru (white helmets with red stripes).
 Kakumaru made a complete withdrawal so it could live to fight another day.
 (This added immeasurably to the hatred Chûkaku-ha – white helmets with the characters for “Central Core” – already bore its bitter rival.)

 Allies on the ground helped the holdouts stockpile molotov-cocktails, rocks, bottles of acid, bricks and whatever they could scrounge at short notice.
-They’d long ago rained all the desks, tables, bookshelves and doorknobs down on whoever was blaring demands that they put an end to this nonsense, stop this fiasco and come down this instant.
-This would surely be the final showdown.
+They’d long ago rained all the desks, tables, bookshelves and doorknobs down on whoever was blaring demands that they put an end to this nonsense, stop this fiasco and come down this very instant.
+The final showdown loomed.